-Prescribed entity financial statements
+Prescribed entity forecast financial statements

-- (a) the relevant formats set out in Schedule 1; and - (b) the applicable accounting policies set out in Schedule 3.
+(b) the applicable accounting policies set out in the Third Schedule.

 11. Unless the Financial Secretary authorises otherwise in writing, the financial statements in the quarterly report or annual report of a prescribed entity shall be prepared in accordance with -